metalbear-co/mirrord.dev/content/docs/overview/real-world-example.md

 ### Migrations

-First establish a connection to the cluster's database in a sperate shell
+First, establish a connection to the cluster's database in a separate shell

 ```
 kubectl port-forward svc/example-pg 5432:5432